-When we have busy times like this, it is very important that we stay focused on the task at hand, especially if there are about 20 VERY IMPORTANT things to do every day!!
-And we cannot afford to have "Goldfish brain"!
+When I have busy times like this, it is very important that I stay focused on the task at hand, especially if there are about 20 VERY IMPORTANT things to do every day!!
+And I cannot afford to have "Goldfish brain"!

 As you know the average attention span for the notoriously ill-focused goldfish is nine seconds, but according to a new study from Microsoft Corp., people now generally lose concentration after eight seconds!!
 Which directly relates to the consequences of our increasingly digital lifestyle on the brain.

 Microsoft found that since the year 2000 (or about when the mobile revolution began) the average human attention span dropped from 12 seconds to eight seconds!!